 We strive to “stay on time” in the scheduling of patients.
 However, because of the nature of oral surgery, delays are sometimes unavoidable.

 If you have any questions, please feel free to call us.
-We are pleased to have the opportunity to serve you and look forward to seeing you at your scheduled time.
+We are pleased to have the opportunity to serve you.
 Thank you.

 Huntley Oral & Maxillofacial Surgery